capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def remove_composite(e_name, e_type, comp_name)
     """
+    Args:
-    @e_name name of the entity to be modified
+        e_name: name of the entity to be modified
-    @e_type type of the eneityt
+        e_type: type of the entity
-    @comp_name id of the composite to remove from the entity
+        comp_name: id of the composite to remove from the entity
+    Returns:
+        ``True`` if the composite was removed from the entity ``False`` otherwise
     """

     # Example